aleph2c/miros/docs/_sources/singlechartexample.rst.txt

 .. code-block:: python

-  from miros.event import Event
+  from miros import Event
-  from miros.event import signals from miros.event import return_status
+  from miros import signals
+  from miros import return_status

-  from miros.hsm import spy_on
+  from miros import spy_on
-  from miros.activeobject import ActiveObject
+  from miros import ActiveObject

 Now we write our state methods.
 Each of these methods will represent a specific state in our diagram.